-In the end, of the 5.2 mile (8.4 kilometre) total distance from the Ottawa River to where the canal joined with the Rideau River at Hogs Back, some 3.1 miles (5.0 km) was done with excavated canal cuts, 1.9 miles (3 km) was done by flooding the Natural Gully and 0.2 miles (0.4 km) was done by flooding a portion of Dow's Swamp.
+By’s use of the slackwater system in Ottawa meant that only 62% of this section was excavated with 38% done by flooding natural features.
+In the end, of the 5.2 mile (8.4 kilometre) total distance from the Ottawa River to where the canal joined with the Rideau River at Hogs Back, some 3.1 miles (5.2 km) was done with excavated canal cuts, 1.9 miles (3 km) was done by flooding the Natural Gully and 0.2 miles (0.35 km) was done by flooding a portion of Dow's Swamp.

 |First Eight Locks of the Rideau Canal, the North Entrance from the Ottawa River, 1834

 A view of the eight locks in Entrance Valley.
 The Commissariat Building and the Royal Engineers Building (Ordnance Building) sit on either side of the locks.
 The Depot is in the foreground of the picture, with Colonel By’s house on the hill behind it.
 On the far hill, Barrack Hill (now Parliament Hill), sit three stone barracks and a hospital.

 photo by: Ken Watson, 2000